 Shoes

 Your shoes should be comfortable, practical, and fit well.
 It is very important that the shoe fits the shape of your foot.
-Narrow and tight shoes result in foot problems.
+Narrow and tight shoes can cause pain and foot problems.
 Poorly fitting shoes cause most calluses, corns, and blisters, and can aggravate other foot problems.

 Make sure your shoes fit comfortably at the time you buy them.
 If new shoes need to be "broken in," it means either they were not properly designed or not properly fitted to your feet.